-In order to best serve the health needs of our students and to comply with NJ Higher Education Immunization laws, the following documents need to be completed and submitted to Monmouth University Health Services prior to beginning classes.
+In order to best serve the health needs of our students and to comply with NJ Higher Education Immunization laws and New Jersey Department of Health (NJDOH) guidance for Institutions of Higher Education, the following documents need to be completed and submitted to Monmouth University Health Services prior to beginning classes.

 Deadlines for Submission